Managed IT Services Burlington

 How much does managed IT cost for a Burlington business?

-Fusion’s Burlington managed IT is priced $180 to $250 per user per month, tooling inclusive.
-A 30-person Burlington life-sciences firm with SOC 2 Type II obligations is typically at the upper end.
-A 30-person Burlington professional-services firm with lighter compliance obligations is typically in the middle.
-No hidden fees, no setup charges, fixed-price quote for your specific environment before contract.
+Fusion’s Burlington managed IT is priced per user per month, tooling inclusive, with a fixed-price quote scoped to your environment before contract.
+A life-sciences firm with SOC 2 Type II obligations is typically at the upper end; a professional-services firm with lighter compliance obligations is typically lower.
+No hidden fees and no setup charges.

 Can Fusion act as our outsourced IT department in Burlington?